klho/SparseFFT.jl/README.md

 - [F. Woolfe, E. Liberty, V. Rokhlin, M. Tygert.
 A fast randomized algorithm for the approximation of matrices.
 Appl.
 Comput.
 Harmon.
 Anal.
 25: 335-366, 2008](http://dx.doi.org/10.1016/j.acha.2007.12.002)
 - http://www.fftw.org/pruned.html

+**Note**: An obvious optimization that we have not implemented here is to simply do the full FFT then subsample for transforms that are too small or not sufficiently sparse.
+This is especially important in higher dimensions where each individual dimension may not directly permit much savings.

 ## Usage

 SparseFFT follows the same organizational principle as FFTW, with separate planning and execution routines.
 The primary planning functions in 1D are: